 In Vietnam, they will ask you ‘sweet’ ‘less sweet’ or ‘more sweet’.

 Which, roughly translates as:

-Alternatively pour your freshly dripped coffee over a full glass of ice and condensed milk and stir.
+Alternatively, pour your freshly dripped coffee over a full glass of ice and condensed milk and stir.
 Enjoy your first of many Vietnamese coffees.
-If you want to make it more of a dessert, serve it with a lovely slice of Tarte Tatin.
+If you want to make it more of a sweet treat, serve it with a lovely slice of Tarte Tatin.
 Enjoy!